Qargha Dam: History

 An irrigation canal is proposed to be built from the dam, and survey for the same has been completed from the dam up to Badambagh.
 This canal is proposed for providing irrigation and expand horticulture.

 The reservoir has been developed for trout fishing with a hatchery set up close to the reservoir.
-As part of recreation, apart from the lake side upscale Spojhmai hotel, there is a nine-hole golf course at the extreme periphery of the reservoir.
+As part of recreation, apart from the lakeside upscale Spojhmai Hotel, there was a nine-hole golf course at the extreme periphery of the reservoir.

-A new hydrological station has been set up since 2008 at the location of the reservoir for planning of water resources development as part of the network of 174 hydrological stations and 60 snow gauges and meteorological stations proposed in the country.
+A new hydrological station was set up in 2008 at the location of the reservoir for planning of water resources development as part of the network of 174 hydrological stations and 60 snow gauges and meteorological stations proposed in the country.
 This project is funded by the United Nations Food and Agriculture Organization (FAO).

-As part of future planning for alternate sources of energy, utilization of the stored waters of the reservoir and the drop available in the dam has been studied.

-During Soviet–Afghan War, on 26/27 August 1986 there were massive explosions in an army ammunition depot in the lake area.

-There was a terrorist attack by the Taliban at the hotel on the edge of the reservoir on 22 June 2012, as it was suspected that it was one of the main centres of prostitution and partying in Kabul.
-Twenty people including security personnel and the terrorists were killed in the encounter.

 Fish hatchery

-The reservoir feeds a fish hatchery and stocks the rainbow trout fingerlings.
-The hatchery was set up in 1967 close to the dam and draws water from this reservoir.
-The hatchery was established in the 1970s when 30,000 trout fingerlings were produced and then stocked in the Qargha Reservoir and in many other rivers such as Panjsher, Bamian, Salang and Sarde.
+The reservoir of Qargha Dam feeds a fish hatchery and stocks the rainbow trout fingerlings.
+The hatchery was set up in 1967 close to the dam and draws water from the reservoir.
+The hatchery was established in the 1970s when 30,000 trout fingerlings were produced and then stocked in the reservoir and in many other rivers such as Panjshir, Bamyan, Salang and Sarda.
 The objective of stocking in the reservoir was meant as a recreational fishing activity under licensed sport fishing.
 Under UNDP/FAO assistance the hatchery was rehabilitated in 1987, and during 1988-89 egg incubators were repaired and set up with new egg trays to restart production.
 Eggs were imported from Denmark in 1988.
 These were stocked in the floating cages moored in the reservoir so that fishes grew into marketable size.
 Concrete raceways adjoining the farm were also repaired and put to use.
 In 1989, the fish farm was capable of producing 10 tons of rainbow trout.
-However, subsequently production was affected due to terrorist activity.

-In 2013, USAID suspended the project claiming that the local governor failed to pay 1.1 million dollars for the 10% of the costs agreed.
+In 2013, the USAID suspended the project claiming that the local governor failed to pay 1.1 million dollars for the 10% of the costs agreed.